 We spent a few hours at Cairns Lagoon until it got dark.
 We came back very tired, but not so much we would not be able to jump into the pool for a while.

-Kearneys Falls are located 42 km south of Cairns, past Gordonvale.
+Kearneys Falls is located 42 km south of Cairns, past Gordonvale.

-Only six kilometres south from Gordonvale we turned to Goldsborough Road that was bitumen and later changed to gravel.
+Only six kilometers south from Gordonvale we turned to Goldsborough Road that was bitumen and later changed to gravel.

-At the end of the road there was a big campground with river access.
-This time of the year we only found very few people as the wet season was coming and less tourists were visiting the rainforest.
+At the end of the road, there was a big campground with river access.
+This time of the year we only found very few people as the wet season was coming and fewer tourists were visiting the rainforest.